Cui Hao: During Emperor Taiwu's reign

 In December 423, Emperor Mingyuan died, and Crown Prince Tao succeeded him as Emperor Taiwu.
 Immediately, many of the other officials, jealous of Cui Hao, made accusations against him.
 Not willing to go against the majority of officials, Emperor Taiwu relieved Cui of his posts and had him retire to his mansion as the Duke of Baima.
 However, because Emperor Taiwu also knew Cui to be intelligent and wise, he still often consulted Cui on important matters.
 During this time, Cui spent much time caring for his skin, and his skin was said to be so fair and beautiful that it was comparable to beautiful women's.
 He also compared his own intelligence to that of the famed Han dynasty strategist Zhang Liang, and further believed that his own knowledge surpassed that of Zhang.

 It appeared to be around this time that Cui became a Taoist.
 Previously, Cui was said to dislike Daode Jing and Zhuangzi, the most important Taoist works, but he particularly despised Buddhism, believing it to be a religion of barbarians.
 After he met the Taoist monk Kou Qianzhi, who had reorganized the Taoist religious thoughts but received few adherents, he became a follower of Kou, and he made many petitions to Emperor Taiwu endorsing Kou's writings.
 Emperor Taiwu was impressed and became a Taoist and a follower of Kou as well, giving official approval to Kou's followers' proselytization of Taoism throughout his empire and approving a large amount of stipend for Kou's religious ceremonies.

-Shandong, Hebei, Henan, Shaanxi, and Shanxi were where the Celestial Masters northern branch operated, while Louguan and Guanzhong Daoism developed around Henan, Shanxi and Shaanxi.
+Shandong, Hebei, Henan, Shaanxi, and Shanxi were where the Celestial Masters' northern branch operated, while Louguan and Guanzhong Daoism developed around Henan, Shanxi and Shaanxi.
 Celestial Masters are not believed to be connected with stele founded in Shaanxi.

-An anti Buddhist plan was concocted by the Celestial Masters under Kou Qianzhi along with Cui Hao under the Taiwu Emperor.
-The Celestial Masters of the north urged the persecution of Buddhists under the Taiwu Emperor in the Northern Wei, attacking Buddhism and the Buddha as wicked and as anti stability and anti family.
+An anti-Buddhist plan was concocted by the Celestial Masters under Kou Qianzhi along with Cui Hao under the Taiwu Emperor.
+The Celestial Masters of the north urged the persecution of Buddhists under the Taiwu Emperor in the Northern Wei, attacking Buddhism and the Buddha as wicked and as anti-stability and anti-family.
 Anti Buddhism was the position of Kou Qianzhi.
-There was no ban on the Celestial Masters despite the nofullfilment of Cui Hao and Kou Qianzhi's agenda in their anti Buddhist campaign.
+There was no ban on the Celestial Masters despite the non-fullfilment of Cui Hao's and Kou Qianzhi's agenda in their anti-Buddhist campaign.